3hal0n/3hal0n/README.md

 SLIIT undergraduate | BSc IT (Hons) - Software Engineering

 ---
-# Check out my Portfolio
+# Check out my space themed Portfolio
-Im still working on it.
-Due to large 3d models its currently a bit slow.
-Give it 10 seconds to load fully. https://shalon.vercel.app/
+Its mobile responsive but best for desktop.
+Still working on the mobile responsiveness. https://shalon.vercel.app/

 ---